 NTT DATA UK Limited Procurement Department is responsible for ensuring all suppliers of NTT DATA UK Limited have been vetted as part of the onboarding process and all supply chain supplier issues are escalated and resolved in an effective, timely, and appropriate manner.

-All NTT DATA UK Limited employees are required to read and comply with our NTT DATA EMEAL LTD. Global Code of Business Conduct, which provides a clear set of principles for the way we conduct business as well as guidance on how to put these principles into action in their day-to-day work.
-Our Code of Business Conduct makes it clear that all our employees have a responsibility to use our NTT DATA EMEAL Group Whistleblowing System to report any genuine suspicion of criminal conduct, or a breach of legal or regulatory statutes, including instances of modern slavery or human trafficking without fear of retaliation.
+Our Code of Ethics and Professional Conduct makes it clear that all our employees have a responsibility to use our NTT DATA EMEAL Group Whistleblowing Reporting System to report any genuine suspicion of criminal conduct, or a breach of legal or regulatory statutes, including instances of modern slavery or human trafficking without fear of retaliation.

-NTT DATA UK Limited Is committed to ensuring that the teams within the business that are considered most likely to observe potential modern slavery risks are fully aware of human rights and modern slavery risks, modern slavery indicators, and are equipped to identify instances of possible slavery and human trafficking within our business and supply chains.
+NTT DATA UK Limited is committed to ensuring that the teams within the business that are considered most likely to observe potential modern slavery risks are fully aware of human rights and modern slavery risks, modern slavery indicators, and are equipped to identify instances of possible slavery and human trafficking within our business and supply chains.

-Responsibility for compliance with the Modern Slavery Act 2015 rests with the NTT DATA UK Limited leadership team, with the responsibility for the Modern Slavery & Human Trafficking Statement assigned to the Head of Legal and Compliance.
-The NTT DATA UK&I Compliance Team works with the following key risk areas departments to monitor modern slavery and human trafficking risk: Legal, People & Culture, Supply Chain, People & Culture, and Sales.
+Responsibility for compliance with the Modern Slavery Act 2015 rests with the NTT DATA UK Limited Leadership Team, with the responsibility for the Modern Slavery & Human Trafficking Statement assigned to the Head of Legal and Compliance.

 We encourage our employees, suppliers, sub-contractors, and business partners to speak up about any concerns regarding human rights, modern slavery or human trafficking in our operations or supply chain.